WBACH: History

 The WBACH format was launched in November 1991, initially airing on WBQQ 99.3 in Kennebunk.
 The station was founded by Mariner Broadcasting, and (after assembling its network) was acquired by Nassau Broadcasting Partners in 2003.

 WBACH began to expand in 1998, when it bought another southern Maine classical music station, WPKM (106.3 FM) in Scarborough, and renamed it WBQW.
 WPKM's classical format, in turn, originated on 97.9 FM (now WJBQ) in 1971 as WDCS, moving to 106.3 in 1980 and becoming WPKM in 1988.

-WBQX signed on in 1992 and was previously known as WAVX "The Classical Wave" (then simulcast with 101.7, the current WKVV).
+WBQX signed on in 1992 and was previously known as WAVX "The Classical Wave" (then simulcast with 101.7, the current WSVV).
 It also became part of the WBACH network in 1998.

 WBQI was previously WMDI, the call letters standing for Mount Desert Island, the area in which the city of license, Bar Harbor, is located.
 It joined the WBACH network in 2001.

 On October 6, 2008, WBACH realigned its southern Maine frequencies.
 WBQQ was removed from the network completely, shifting to a simulcast of WTHT, while WBQW moved from 106.3 to 104.7, swapping formats with active rock station WHXQ.

 Nassau Broadcasting entered bankruptcy in 2011, which culminated in an auction of its stations.
 Prior to the conclusion of the auction, the Maine Public Broadcasting Network expressed interest in running the WBACH stations.